FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 ### Test the Setup:

-Test the replication setup by writing data to the master server and verifying that it is replicated to the slave servers.
+* Test the replication setup by writing data to the master server and verifying that it is replicated to the slave servers.

-Test the load balancing by sending traffic to ProxySQL and verifying that it is distributed across the MariaDB instances.
+* Test the load balancing by sending traffic to ProxySQL and verifying that it is distributed across the MariaDB instances.

-Test the failover mechanism by simulating a failure of the master server and verifying that one of the slaves is automatically promoted to become the new master.
+* Test the failover mechanism by simulating a failure of the master server and verifying that one of the slaves is automatically promoted to become the new master.

-Important Considerations:
+### Important Considerations:

-Persistent Storage: Ensure that the MariaDB data directory is stored on a persistent volume that survives container restarts.
+* Persistent Storage: Ensure that the MariaDB data directory is stored on a persistent volume that survives container restarts.
 Use Kubernetes PersistentVolumeClaims (PVCs) to achieve this.

-Networking: Configure networking properly to allow MariaDB clients to connect to the database server.
+* Networking: Configure networking properly to allow MariaDB clients to connect to the database server.

-Security: Secure the K3s cluster, MariaDB instances, and ProxySQL.
+* Security: Secure the K3s cluster, MariaDB instances, and ProxySQL.

-Monitoring: Implement monitoring to track the performance of the K3s cluster, MariaDB instances, and ProxySQL.
+* Monitoring: Implement monitoring to track the performance of the K3s cluster, MariaDB instances, and ProxySQL.

-Automated Failover: Implement an automated failover mechanism to promote a slave to master in case the main master node fails.
+* Automated Failover: Implement an automated failover mechanism to promote a slave to master in case the main master node fails.

-Resource Allocation: Each server can run at most, a single master.
+* Resource Allocation: Each server can run at most, a single master.
 Make sure that resources are not strained and the servers are all healthy

-Next Steps:
+### Next Steps:

-Create the Container Images: Create Docker images for MariaDB and ProxySQL, or use existing images from Docker Hub.
+* Create the Container Images: Create Docker images for MariaDB and ProxySQL, or use existing images from Docker Hub.

-Write Kubernetes Manifests: Create the Kubernetes Deployment and Service manifests.
+* Write Kubernetes Manifests: Create the Kubernetes Deployment and Service manifests.

-Deploy to K3s: Deploy the manifests to your K3s cluster
+* Deploy to K3s: Deploy the manifests to your K3s cluster

-Do Testing: Always continue to check the ports to make sure that everything is running smoothly.
+* Do Testing: Always continue to check the ports to make sure that everything is running smoothly.

-Load to K3s: Then scale traffic to the K3s over time to ensure that the cluster can handle it.
+* Load to K3s: Then scale traffic to the K3s over time to ensure that the cluster can handle it.

-`CREATE DATABASE football;
+## Pod : Podman pod

+`podman pod create --name pod-mariadbmaster -p 3306:3306 --network db-stack `

+`podman run -d --pod pod-mariadbmaster --name mariadb-master -v ./db_master_data:/var/lib/mysql -v ./master.cnf:/etc/mysql/conf.d/mysql.cnf -e MARIADB_ROOT_PASSWORD=1 mariadb:latest`

+`podman pod create --name pod-mariadbslave -p 3307:3306 --network db-stack `

+`podman run -d --pod pod-mariadbslave --name mariadb-slave -v ./db_slave_data:/var/lib/mysql -v ./slave.cnf:/etc/mysql/conf.d/mysql.cnf -e MARIADB_ROOT_PASSWORD=1 mariadb:latest`

+`podman pod create --name pod-mariadbslave2 -p 3308:3306 --network db-stack `

+`podman run -d --pod pod-mariadbslave2 --name mariadb-slave2 -v ./db_slave2_data:/var/lib/mysql -v ./slave2.cnf:/etc/mysql/conf.d/mysql.cnf -e MARIADB_ROOT_PASSWORD=1 mariadb:latest`

+## Sample Instance : Database and Table for Master Slave
+` CREATE DATABASE football;`
- USE football;
+` USE football;`
- CREATE TABLE players (name varchar(50) DEFAULT NULL,position varchar(50) DEFAULT NULL);
+` CREATE TABLE players (name varchar(50) DEFAULT NULL,position varchar(50) DEFAULT NULL);`
- INSERT INTO players VALUES ('Lionel Messi','Forward');
+` INSERT INTO players VALUES ('Lionel Messi','Forward');`
+## Create user : replication user for Master Slave
+##### Note: replication user is exclusive only for master instance
- GRANT REPLICATION SLAVE ON *.* TO 'slave_user'@'%' IDENTIFIED BY '123'; #enter password FLUSH PRIVILEGES;
+` GRANT REPLICATION SLAVE ON *.* TO 'slave_user'@'%' IDENTIFIED BY '123'; #enter password`
+` FLUSH PRIVILEGES;`
- show master status;`
+` show master status;`

+## Set up :  Do this for all the rest of salve database  instance

 `STOP SLAVE;
 RESET SLAVE ALL;
  CHANGE MASTER TO
-   MASTER_HOST='10.89.0.6',
-   MASTER_USER='slave_user',
+   MASTER_HOST='10.89.0.6', -- local ip addres  of master database MASTER_USER='slave_user', -- previous user create
    MASTER_PASSWORD='123',
-   MASTER_LOG_FILE='master-bin.000004',
-   master_use_gtid=slave_pos,
-   MASTER_LOG_POS=343;
-START SLAVE;
+   MASTER_LOG_FILE='master-bin.000004', -- this will appear in the  master database using Show master staus master_use_gtid=slave_pos, -- set the  GTID in slave_POS MASTER_LOG_POS=343; -- same goes here `
+`START SLAVE;`
-show slave status \G;`
+`show slave status \G;`

-for  master and slave
+### Create user : master and slave
-`CREATE USER 'maxscale'@'%' IDENTIFIED BY 'maxscale';
-GRANT SUPER, REPLICA MONITOR, REPLICATION CLIENT, REPLICATION SLAVE, SHOW DATABASES, EVENT, PROCESS, SLAVE MONITOR, READ_ONLY ADMIN ON *.* TO 'maxscale'@'%';
+`CREATE USER 'maxscale'@'%' IDENTIFIED BY 'maxscale';` `GRANT SUPER, REPLICA MONITOR, REPLICATION CLIENT, REPLICATION SLAVE, SHOW DATABASES, EVENT, PROCESS, SLAVE MONITOR, READ_ONLY ADMIN ON *.* TO 'maxscale'@'%';`
-GRANT SELECT ON mysql.* TO 'maxscale'@'%';
+`GRANT SELECT ON mysql.* TO 'maxscale'@'%';`
-FLUSH PRIVILEGES;`
+`FLUSH PRIVILEGES;`

-`podman run -d --name proxysql \
-    --network db-stack \
+### Container engine : Podman for this example!
-    -p 6032:6032 -p 6033:6033 -p 6080:6080 \
+`podman pod create --name pod-proxysql -p 6033:6033 -p 6032:6032 -p 6080:6080 --network db-stack `

-    -v proxysql_data:/var/lib/proxysql \
+`podman run -d --pod pod-proxysql --name proxysql -v proxysql_data:/var/lib/proxysql proxysql/proxysql`

-    proxysql/proxysql`
+### Access: Enter podman shell state log in

-`podman exec -it proxysql sh
+`podman exec -it proxysql sh`

-mysql -u admin -padmin -h 127.0.0.1 -P 6032`
+`mysql -u admin -padmin -h 127.0.0.1 -P 6032`
+### Setup : Copy the following
 `INSERT INTO mysql_servers (hostgroup_id, hostname, port, weight) VALUES (10, '10.89.0.6', 3306, 100), (20, '10.89.0.7', 3306, 100),(20, '10.89.0.8', 3306, 100);`

 `INSERT INTO mysql_servers (hostgroup_id, hostname, port, weight) VALUES (10, '10.89.0.6', 3306, 100), (20, '10.89.0.6', 3306, 100), (40, '10.89.0.7', 3306, 100), (30, '10.89.0.7', 3306, 100), (30, '10.89.0.8', 3306, 100);`